filips123/PWAsForFirefox/README.md

 ### Planned Features

-* More features for the extension (launching, editing, removing, viewing sites and profiles).
+* More features for the extension (editing, removing, viewing sites and profiles).
 * Localization of most UI elements.
 * Support for different PWA sets depending on the main browser profile.
 * Support for installing non-PWA websites as PWAs.